OCA/l10n-germany/l10n_de_partner_company_type/readme/DESCRIPTION.rst

-Data module to add german company types.
+Data module to add German company/legal types to partners.